etesync/etesync-dav/README.md

 You need to first add an EteSync user using `./etesync-dav manage`, for example:

-`./etesync-dav manage add user@example.com`
+`./etesync-dav manage add USERNAME`

-*Substitute `user@example.com` with the username or email you use with your EteSync account or self-hosted server.*
+*Substitute `USERNAME` with the username you use with your EteSync account or self-hosted server.*

 and then run the server: